Vignesh-V06/RoomSync-RealTime-Roommate-Matching/README.md

 # RoomSync 🏠

 RoomSync is a modern, real-time web application designed to help university students find the perfect roommates and manage room applications.
-By leveraging a custom compatibility scoring system and real-time communication tools, it eliminates the hassle of finding compatible peers to share a dorm or apartment with.
+By leveraging a custom compatibility scoring system and real-time communication tools, it eliminates the hassle of finding compatible peers to share a dorm or apartment with...

 ## ✨ Features